j3din00b/XeroHub/content/scripts.md

 ### The Toolkit.

 This toolkit aims to be an _all-in-one_ solution for post-installation, expediting your Arch setup.
-Please head on over to toolkit's **Github** linked below and check out the [**Wiki**](https://wiki.xerolinux.xyz/xlapit/) for more detailed information.
+Check out the [**Wiki**](https://wiki.xerolinux.xyz/xlapit/) for more detailed information.

 {{< figure src="https://i.imgur.com/JuWceYE.png" alt="specs" class="center-image" >}}